Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Demo

-For this lesson’s demo, we’ll be building out the first half of the Movie Review program with a focus on deserializing the instruction data.
+For this lesson’s demo, we’ll be building out the first half of the Movie Review program that we worked with in Module 1.
+This program stores movie reviews submitted by users.

+For now, we'll focus on deserializing the instruction data.
 The following lesson will focus on the second half of this program.

 ### 1. Entry point

 We’ll be using [Solana Playground](https://beta.solpg.io/) again to build out this program.
-Solana Playground saves state in your browser, so everything you did in the previous lesson should still be there.
-To get started, let's clear everything out from the current `lib.rs` file.
+Solana Playground saves state in your browser, so everything you did in the previous lesson may still be there.
+If it is, let's clear everything out from the current `lib.rs` file.

 Inside lib.rs, we’re going to bring in the following crates and define where we’d like our entry point to the program to be with the `entrypoint` macro.